xengeo/java-fundamentals/bites/10_data_structures_1_bite.md

-# Data Structures - Array Lists and Arrays
+# Data Structures - ArrayLists and Arrays

 _**This is a Makers Bite.** Bites are designed to train specific skills or tools.
 They contain an intro, a demonstration video, some exercises with an